-Having pets indoors has this inevitability – urine on carpet.
-There’s no going around it, unless you train your pets to do their business in a specific area this will be a cycle.
+Having pets at home has this inevitability – urine on carpet.
+There’s no going around it unless you train your pets to do their business in a specific area; this will be a cycle.

 The key here is not only cleaning up urine but also removing odor.
-If your pet still picks up the odor, chances are they’ll take a piss on that same area over and over again.
-It’s their way of “marking their territory”, a little animal psychology is in play here.
+If your pet still picks up the scent, chances are they’ll take a piss on that same area over and over again.
+It’s their way of “marking their territory,” a little animal psychology is in play here.

 Why not use a towel instead?

 You can use a cloth towel, but the purpose of a paper towel is two-fold.
 First, is to absorb urine, and the second purpose is potty training.